earllee/crypto-capital/README.md

 # Crypto Capital
 ![Demo](http://g.recordit.co/rPy8xBFceE.gif "Demo")
-> Ever wanted to discretely check cryptocurrency prices at the office or simply want to know what your portfolio looks like consolidated across exchanges?
+> Ever wanted to quickly check cryptocurrency prices or simply want to know what your portfolio looks like consolidated across exchanges?
 We've got you covered.
 Crypto Capital is a simple command-line tool that queries multiple exchanges and sums up your holdings by currencies and overall value.

 **Support for**
 - GDAX